elemel/fungeoneer/docs/chapters/09/ledger-lines.md

 This dungeon introduces tiles with getters and setters for register S (marked `s` or `S`  on the map), along with peekers (marked `,`) and pokers (marked `;`).
 When you trigger an S-getter tile, push register S onto the stack.
 For an S-setter tile, pop register S from the stack.
 This resizes the stack.

-Peekers and pokers treat the inventory and stack as a single sequence of slots: indices below zero refer to the inventory, while zero and above refer to the stack.
-Registers A through Z are mapped to slots -1 through -26, respectively.

 For a peeker tile, pop a number `a` from the stack.
 Read another number `b` from slot `a`.
 Push `b` onto the stack.
 For a poker tile, pop two numbers from the stack: first `a`, then `b`.
 Write `b` to slot `a`.

 After how many ticks do you leave the dungeon?